raspberrypilearning/scary-spot-the-difference/worksheet2.md

 	![Name your backdrop](images/name-instructions.png)

-## Making the scary picture pop up
+## Making the scary picture appear

 Now it's time to add the code to make your prank work!